borntofrappe/Front-End-Practice/D3 Band Members/README.md

 ## Notes

-Making use of only HTML, `div` and `span` elements mostly, I had to tinker with `relative` and `absolute` positioning.
-Including one line at a time with JavaScript proved to be rather unintuitive and for this reason I decided to create a smaller project.
+The project turned out to be more complex than previous anticipated.
+For this reason, I decided to split the final visualization in helpful, more understandable helper projects:

-You find the helper project in the **Test Layout folder**.
-Is uses hard-coded values and a lot of selectors, but it achieves the desired output.
-Using it as a starting point allows to focus the script on the values which change according to the input data.
+- in **Test Layout** you find the markup and property-value pairs necessary for each band member.
+The values are hard-coded, but they prove to be incredibly useful to structure the desired output.
+Based on the layout, the instructions given through the `d3` library become much clearer;

-In addition to this folder, you also find the static visualization in the **Static Viz** folder.
-I decided to keep the first version sans the enter-update-exit loop, to focus on the different parts of the visualization.
-This is also helpful to see how to implement the aforementioned loop, which is still something I need to practice.
+- in **Static Viz** you find the visualization highlighting the band members according to their first year of activity.
+I decided to separate the visualization from the ultimate design, to focus on the enter-update-exit loop from a solid starting point.